GoodManWEN/py-fnvhash-c/README.md

     pip install fnvhash-c

 ## Feature
+- Implementation in pure C, you can expect a 30x to 50x speedup.
 - Hash latency reduce to under 100ns.
 - A simple bloom filter built inside , which uses a slightly different parameter than the default value to keep result diverse.
 Ultra fast to use for state less authentication.